 Taking care of a newborn all day can take quite a toll on you.
 So it’s not uncommon to crave that parfait or chocolate and completely ignore your healthy dietary patterns.
 However, you should try as much as possible to resist this urge.
 The logic is simple.
 The healthier your food, the better and healthier you’ll feel and be.

 That said, this is also not the best time to start a calorie-restricted diet.
 You need the nutrition to boost your energy levels and help nourish your baby.
 So to get the right meal plan consult a dietitian.
-They will help you get the right nutrients nourishing your baby, and boosting your energy without risking overconsumption of calories.
+They will help you get the right nutrients nourishing your baby, and boost your energy without risking overconsumption of calories.

 Below are some examples of some tasty and healthy snacks you could try out:

 - High fiber grains.
 They will keep your system running smoothly

 - Increase your consumption of fruits and vegetables